 In May of 2016 Moving Beyond Depression launched in Missouri and expanded services in Kansas.
 This effort was made possible by Children’s Mercy Hospital, The Health Care Foundation of Greater Kansas City and United Way of Greater Kansas City as part of the Promise 1000 Home Visiting Collaborative.
 The Family Conservancy will be providing In-Home Cognitive Behavioral Therapy to mothers enrolled in the following home visiting programs: Child Abuse Prevention Association, Children’s Mercy Hospital’s Healthy Families America, Children’s Mercy Hospital’s TIES Program, Cornerstones of Care, Easter Seals Midwest, Front Porch Alliance, Kansas Area Parents as Teachers, Project Eagle and Start at Zero.
 Moving Beyond Depression will serve the following counties: Cass, Clay, Jackson, Johnson, Lafayette, Platte, Ray in Missouri, and Johnson and Wyandotte County in Kansas.

-Florida is the 11th state to offer Moving Beyond DepressionTM to mothers in home visiting program in Gainesville, Jacksonville, Miami and Tampa.
+Florida is the 11th state to offer Moving Beyond DepressionTM to mothers in home visiting program in Jacksonville, Miami, Tampa and Quincy.
 This effort was made possible by Florida Maternal, Infant & Early Childhood Home Visiting Initiative.
-MBDTM treatment will be provided by therapists from Child Guidance Center, Meridian Behavioral Healthcare Inc., Success 4 Kids & Families Inc., REACHUP Inc., Citrus Health Network Inc. and Healthy Start Coalition of Miami-Dade.
-The following home visiting programs will be offering MBDTM treatment to mothers enrolled in Florida Healthy Start in Jacksonville/Clay County, Gainesville, Tampa and Miami; HRSA Healthy Start in Tampa; Nurse-Family Partnership® in Jacksonville, Tampa and Miami and Parents As Teachers® in Gainesville.
+MBDTM treatment will be provided by therapists from Child Guidance Center, Meridian Behavioral Healthcare Inc., Success 4 Kids & Families Inc., REACHUP Inc. and Healthy Start Coalition of Miami-Dade.
+The following home visiting programs will be offering MBDTM treatment to mothers enrolled in Florida Healthy Start in Jacksonville/Clay County, Tampa Miami and Quincy; HRSA Healthy Start in Tampa; Nurse-Family Partnership® in Jacksonville, Tampa and Miami and Parents As Teachers® in Gainesville.